QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 Getting Started
 -----------------------

-After you have started Jupyter, your web browser should open to a page on the local machine that looks like
+After you have started Jupyter, your web browser should open to a page on the local machine that looks something like this

-You should see something like this

 .. figure:: /_static/figures/starting_nb_julia.png
    :scale: 70%